 Turin is a city and an important business and cultural centre in northern Italy, capital of the Piedmont region, located mainly on the left bank of the Po River, in front of Susa Valley and surrounded by the western Alpine arch.
-The population of the city proper is 883601 while the population of the urban area is estimated by Eurostat to be 1.7 million inhabitants.
 The Turin metropolitan area is estimated by the OECD to have a population of 2.2 million.

-Turin is sometimes called the “cradle of Italian liberty”, for having been the birthplace and home of notable politicians and people who contributed to the Risorgimento, such as Cavour.
-The city currently hosts some of Italy’s best universities, colleges, academies, lycea and gymnasia, such as the six-century-old University of Turin and the Turin Politecnico.
+Turin is sometimes called the “cradle of Italian liberty”, for having been the birthplace and home of notable politicians and people who contributed to Italian independence, such as Cavour.
+The city currently hosts some of Italy’s best universities, colleges, academies, such as the six-century-old University of Turin and the Turin Politecnico.
 Prestigious and important museums, such as the Museo Egizio and the Mole Antonelliana are also found in the city.
-Turin’s several monuments and sights make it one of the world’s top 250 tourist destinations, and the tenth most visited city in Italy in 2008.

 Turin is well known as the home of the Shroud of Turin, the football teams Juventus F.C. and Torino F.C., the headquarters of automobile manufacturers FIAT, Lancia and Alfa Romeo, Iveco and as host of the 2006 Winter Olympics.
 Several International Space Station modules, such as Harmony and Columbus, were also manufactured in Turin.
 It was the capital of the Duchy of Savoy from 1563, then of the Kingdom of Sardinia ruled by the Royal House of Savoy and finally the first capital of the unified Italy from 1861 to 1870.